DylanKirbs/tmux-conf/README.md

 ## Feedback and Support

-If you encounter any problems or have questions about using this VIMRC configuration, feel free to reach out by creating an issue in this repository.
-We're here to help you make the most of your Vim editing experience!
+If you encounter any problems or have questions about using this tmux configuration, feel free to reach out by creating an issue in this repository.
+We're here to help you make the most of your tmux editing experience!

 ## License

-This project is released under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the VIMRC configuration.
+This project is released under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the tmux configuration.
 Refer to the license file for more details.

-Happy Vimming!
+Happy tmuxing!

 ---